Biopsy Treatment in Salt Lake City, UT

 - A lump or thickening on the skin lining the inside of the mouth

 - Chronic sore throat or hoarseness

 - Difficulty in chewing or swallowing

 Oral cancer screenings are part of your regular exam.
 Dr. Mangelson would suggest a biopsy for any suspicious lesions.

 Changes may be noted on the lips, cheeks, palate, gum tissue around the teeth, tongue, face, and/or neck.
 Pain does not always occur with pathology and curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain without an obvious cause or reason may be at risk for oral cancer.

 Dr. Mangelson recommends performing an oral cancer self-examination monthly.
 It is essential to note that your mouth is one of your body’s most important warning systems.
 Do not ignore suspicious lumps or sores.
-If you have a concern or see something that you think is abnormal or different for your mouth please contact our officeplease contact our office and Dr. Mangelson will evaluate the area of concern.
+If you have a concern or see something that you think is abnormal or different for your mouth please contact our office and Dr. Mangelson will evaluate the area of concern.